mdavids/rfc/content/draft-davids-forsalereg-15.md

 "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**NOT RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+In this document, the term "for sale" is used in a broad sense and may also refer to cases where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.

 # Rationale